 So you've decided what breed is right for you, congratulations!
 But your work is not yet done.
 Where you go to get your dog is just as important as what kind of dog you get.
-A good starting point when looking for breeders is the Breeder Directory or the breed club.
+A good starting point when looking for breeders is contacting the breed club.

 A responsible breeder is the best source for a well-bred, healthy dog.
 The breeder will carefully select the parents of each litter to emphasize desirable attributes and minimise faults in their progeny.